.

 Mighty Warrior

-A champion horse falls in a steeplechase and has to be destroyed, leaving Eastern a payout of £20,000.
+A champion horse falls in a steeplechase and has to be destroyed, leaving Eastern Insurance facing a payout of £20,000 to his owners Jefford (Ballard Berkely) and O'Shea.

-The trainer claims he was a very fit horse, but Hunter becomes suspicious when he learns a temporary trainer who was with the horse for the actual race, has disappeared.
+Stablehand Dooley affirms Mighty Warrior was a top horse, but Hunter becomes suspicious when he learns a temporary trainer, Miss Betty Fuller, accompanied the horse on the journey up north for the race.

 The Cheaters